 Our aim in Year 1 is to promote happy, confident and creative learners.
 We have a nurturing environment where all learners flourish and develop their independence and curiosity.
-We believe that learning through play should be an integral part of children’s learning in Year 1 and therefore, to ensure a smooth transition from the Early Years Foundation Stage, we have a unique Year 1 curriculum, whereby, children still have access to continuous provision across curriculum subjects.
-Continuous provision is not just provision that is continually accessible.
-It is a selection of resources that have been carefully planned that continue the provision for learning in the absence of an adult.
-This includes craft activities, games and the use of technology.
-These activities encourage investigation, exploration and thinking and are closely linked to our curriculum.
-Whilst in Y1 children learn through a balance of independent continuous provision (supported by a learning facilitator), guided activities and focus groups.
+We believe that learning through play should be an integral part of children’s transition into Year 1 and therefore, to ensure a smooth transition from the Early Years Foundation Stage, we have a unique Year 1 curriculum, whereby, children continue to have access to continuous provision across curriculum subjects.
+During this transition, children learn through a balance of independent continuous provision (supported by a learning facilitator), guided activities and focus groups.

 In Writing, children are taught to apply taught phonic skills to write sentences, as well as use a large selection of high frequency words and adventurous topic based vocabulary.
 Children are encouraged to ‘have a go’ at spelling when writing independently, by segmenting (sounding out words phonetically) if they have not yet learned the correct spelling for a chosen word.
 Teachers will ask the children to use their ‘segmenting fingers’ and may ask the children to ‘write it like it sounds’ and, as they grow their phonics code, they will learn the correct graphemes to replace those guesses.
 During the teaching of writing the children will be encouraged to use capital letters, full stops, adjectives, and conjunctions whilst writing for a range of genres.